devgurung/sso/slack_intg.md

    ![Image of Yaktocat](https://github.com/devgurung/sso/blob/master/single_role.PNG)

  - Next go to the installation tab and select the Format Option “SAML Metadata IDPSSODescriptor”.
-This XML document has valuable settings which we will need while configuring slack.
+This XML document has all the information that you need in the next step.

  ![Image of Yaktocat](https://github.com/devgurung/sso/blob/master/installtion.PNG)